lazyprop/technika2020/_portfolio/poster-making.md

     * Design a poster of a drink commercial with the art style (Pop Art)
 - The entries should are to be submitted by 6th November, 2020 (12 noon) to technika.csi@gmail.com
-- Softwares Allowed: GIMP, Pixlr X, Photoshop, MS Paint, Corel Draw,
+- Softwares Allowed: GIMP, Photoshop, MS Paint, Corel Draw,